 - Heat 2 to 3 tablespoons of coconut oil in a pan and add the finely chopped red onions, garlic and bell peppers.
 Season these veggies with salt, pepper and garlic powder.

 - Sauté this mixture until golden brown, which will take approximately five to seven minutes.

 - Once these are ready, remove them and place aside.

-- In the same pan, add the rest of the olive oil, and add your drained and dried sweet potatoes to the pan.
+- In the same pan, add the rest of the coconut oil, and add your drained and dried sweet potatoes to the pan.
 Season it with salt, pepper and paprika.